4pmtong/dracarys/README.md

 $ npm run build # OR yarn build
 ```

-Thank you Daphne, Jingxi, Laura！Hope we'll have the opportunity to cooperate again in the future!11
+Thank you Daphne, Jingxi, Laura！Hope we'll have the opportunity to cooperate again in the future!